irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- We have organized our CI into 2 separate files: one ensures that our tests runs in a clean and consistent environment across the three main different opearting system, while the other one automates the process of building a Docker image and pushing it to Docker Hub whenever there's a push to the master branch or any pull request, ensuring that the Docker image is always up-to-date with the latest code changes. <weblink> ---
+We have organized our CI into 2 separate files: one ensures that our tests runs in a clean and consistent environment across the three main different opearting systems(Linux, Windows, MacOs) while the other one automates the process of building a docker image and pushing it to Docker Hub whenever there's a push to the master branch or any pull request, ensuring that the docker image is always up-to-date with the latest code changes.

 ## Running code and tracking experiments